Andrew Bolon: The murder

 Some confusion exists surrounding the death of Bolon.
 According to the most popular version of events, Bolon, receiving word of the prospector deaths, departed for the scene on horseback to investigate but was intercepted by Shumaway who warned him Qualchin was too dangerous to confront.
 Heeding Shumaway's warning, Bolon turned back and began the ride home.
 En route he came upon a group of Yakama traveling south and decided to ride along with them.
 One of the members of this group was Mosheel, Shumaway's son.
 Mosheel decided to kill Bolon for reasons that are not entirely clear.
 Though a number of Yakama in the traveling party protested, their objections were overruled by Mosheel who invoked his regal status.
 Discussions about Bolon's fate took place over much of the day (Bolon, who did not understand Sahaptian, was unaware of the conspiracy unfolding among his traveling companions).
 During a rest stop, as Bolon and the Yakama were eating lunch, Mosheel and at least three other Yakama set upon him with knives.
-Bolon yelled out in a Chinook dialect, "I did not come to fight you!" before being stabbed in the throat.
+Bolon yelled out in Chinook Jargon, "I did not come to fight you!" before being stabbed in the throat.
 Bolon's horse was then shot, and his body and personal effects burned.
 These details of Bolon's death were told to rancher Lucullus McWhorter sometime between 1911 and 1915 by the elderly Suleil, who claimed to have been witness to the event as a young man.

 A different version of events has Bolon murdered by Qualchin himself after threatening reprisals for the killing of the prospectors.
 This version of the story was more popular prior to the recording of Suleil's narrative by McWhorter.
 When Qualchin, toward the end of the Yakima War, was captured and hanged by Col. George Wright, it was under the assumption that he was the murderer of Bolon.